Bryson Gillette is a Los Angeles based, minority-owned public affairs firm.

 Sarah believes in progressive values, understands how to guide transition through large, bureaucratic organizations and in the impact of change at the local level.
 Sarah lives with her husband, Dan Nieman, and their three school-aged children in Los Angeles.
 She is a proficient Spanish speaker, learned from her mom, public school, and a semester teaching algebra in Monterrey, Mexico.
 You can find her at cross-fit-style workouts, family trips to the beach, and singing off-key to the musical “Hamilton.”

-Rebecca Pearcey is a veteran political operative with 19 years of campaign experience focusing on all levels of the ballot.
-Most recently, Pearcey served as Political Director and Senior Advisor to Senator Elizabeth Warren’s presidential campaign, overseeing political strategy in all 57 states and territories, and managing staff in over 30 states.
+Rebecca Pearcey is one of the most accomplished Black political operatives in the country.
+She most recently served as Political Director and Senior Advisor for Senator Elizabeth Warren’s presidential campaign, overseeing political strategy in all 57 states and territories, and managing staff in over 30 states.

 READ FULL BIO